-SMIN 595 Practicum in Specialized Ministry.
-The practicum involves real work experience in a ministerial setting.
-Established practicum settings include working at the United Methodist Reporter and the campus ministries office on the main campus of Southwestern College.
+SMIN 596 Practicum in Specialized Ministry Part I. The practicum involves real work experience in a ministerial setting.
+Established practicum settings include working at the United Methodist reporter and the campus ministries office on the main campus of Southwestern College.
 Practicum experiences can also take place in other ministry settings.
-Approval forms for practicum's are available online.
-The form requires a complete description of the work to be undertaken, the basis for grading, the signatures of the learner, off-campus supervisor, and the supervising teacher.
-Credit 6 hours.
+Approval forms are submitted prior to the Practicum Part I course start date and includes the description of the work to be undertaken during the Part I and Part II schedule, evaluation criteria, and the off-campus supervisor, and the supervising teacher.
+Credit 3 hours